 - Big Trouble, by Trout Fishing in America.
 Visit their website (click their name) to find lots of music, coloring pages, lesson plans, and more.

 Here are some online resources:

-- The Rock and Roll Hall of Fame has a collection , too.
-Check out one on the Bill of Rights.
+- The Rock and Roll Hall of Fame has a collection of lesson plans.

 Greet students with some choice music when they arrive and enjoy your rock’n’roll theme.